shym3q/psiw/README.md

 ./build.sh && cd bin
 ```

-## Usage:
+## Usage
 1. Launch the server.
 ```
 ./chat server
 ```
-2. In a separate terminals or a 'tmux' windows launch as many clients as you wish.
+2. In separate terminals or `tmux` windows / panes launch as many clients as you wish.
 ```
 ./chat client
 ```

+## About
+There is a `PROTOCOL` file in this repo containing details about the code (for polish native speakers, so far).

-## TODO:
+## TODO
 - [x] Connecting clients to the server.
 - [x] Partial implementation of registering a topic.
 - [x] Splitting messages into separate channels.